THE CAPTURE OF NATURAL CARBON

-The provision of lignocellulosic biomass is largely sufficient by using only its residues to supply global and renewable energy.
+The global supply of lignocellulosic biomass is more than sufficient using only its residues to provide renewable energy and products for our world.

 Cereals concern all varieties of wheat, corn, rice, barley, rye, oats, etc.

 The FAO (Food and Agriculture Organization) forecasts an annual cereal harvest of around 2.5 billion tonnes per year.

 This means that nearly 1 billion tonnes of cereal straw could be made available and valorized for renewable energies and products with the LEEBio™ process.

 It is the easiest type of lignocellulosic biomass to recover and produce.

 Energy crops require little fertilizer, few pesticides and they thrive on poor soils or extensive pastures.